 The gun goes off and there’s the usual civilised stampede over the timing mats; as in previous years the first few kilometres of the course wind through the streets adjacent to the chocolate factory, so I’m surprised to see that the traffic cones marking the course seem to indicate we should go straight on down the hill.
 And in fact that’s exactly what the leaders – including Dion Finocchiaro, a very fast runner whom I’ve met a quite a few races in the past– do, before being hastily called back onto the correct path.
 Oops!

-"Bye!"
-I hear from Joel behind me, and by the time I’ve descended the hill and started to make my way out along the road towards Hobart I’ve caught all but 3 of the women ahead, which is gratifying.
+By the time I’ve descended the hill and started to make my way out along the road towards Hobart I’ve caught all but 3 of the women ahead, which is gratifying.
 The leading woman is called Gemma and I’ve heard enough about her from various quarters that I know she’s way faster than me, then not far behind her is Jo, so the only way I’m definitely going to place (and win chocolate) today is if I can put the third one behind me now.

 She has a long brown ponytail and is wearing a blue singlet, and wow, she looks lean and seriously fit.
-“Probably young too” says Joel’s voice in my head, helpfully.
+“Probably young too” says a voice in my head, helpfully.
 “Everyone is these days,” I snap back, and go to make my move to pass her anyway.

 |Trying hard to get into 3rd place|